hasbiak/Express-O-Coffee-Backend/README.md

 <h1 align="center">ExpressJS - Express-O Coffee RESTfull API</h1>

 This project is the backend of my project, Express-O Coffee.
-Its main purpose is to make it easier for store owners to checkout and manage data in the database.
-[More about Express](https://en.wikipedia.org/wiki/Express.js)
+Its main purpose is to make it easier for store owners to checkout and manage data in the database.[More about Express](https://en.wikipedia.org/wiki/Express.js)

 ## Built With